 - Take certain medications

-If you have questions about the benefits and risks of alcohol, talk to your doctor about specific recommendations for you.
+If you have questions about the benefits and risks of alcohol, talk to your health care provider about specific recommendations for you.

 If you already drink red wine, do so in moderation.
 For healthy adults, that means: